jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Memory

-Humans can remember at most 4-5 distinct passwords yet have dozens of digital services they are likely members of.
+Humans can remember at most 4-5 distinct passwords yet are likely members of dozens of digital services.
 For this reason they are likely to use the same passwords more than once, or variations of them, on different services.
 This means if a password stolen it potentially has larger security implications than for just one service.
 By applying the practises in this article it will be virtually impossible for one of these passwords to be obtained through a data breach.

 ## Typeability

 People must be able to type their passwords on their own devices and also other people's devices in the case that they are away from their own devices or have lost one of more of their devices.
-For this reason we will focus on the 95 ASCII visible, typeable characters for passwords.
+For this reason we will focus on the 95 ASCII visible, typeable characters for passwords for any calculations.
 This includes both the upper and lower case alphabet letters (26x2) and the numerals (10) and special characters (33) including the space character.

 Count|ASCII Code (Decimal)|ASCII Character
 -|-|-